obonaventure/cnp3/book/network/network.rst

  * PIP proposed in :rfc:`1621`
  * SIPP proposed in :rfc:`1710`

 The IETF decided to pursue the development of IPng on the basis on the SIPP proposal.
 As IP version `5` was already used by the experimental ST-2 protocol defined in :rfc:`1819`, the successor of IP version 4 is IP version 6.
-The initial IP version 6  in :rfc:`1752` was designed based on the following assumptions :
+The initial IP version 6 defined in :rfc:`1752` was designed based on the following assumptions :

  * IPv6 addresses are encoded as a 128 bits field
  * The IPv6 header has a simple format that can be easily parsed by hardware devices